 What’s in That Colored Pencil?

-Did you know that by law all art materials need to be reviewed to determine if they are hazardous?
+Did you know that all art materials need to be reviewed to determine if they are hazardous by law?
 If a pet gets into a backpack and pulls out art materials, a good place to start in assessing risk is to ask the owners about an ACMI seal.
 These seals will typically either read AP (approved product) or CL (cautionary label).

 A few art products that are intended for use by adults (and none of the children’s products) may carry a CL seal.
 Products with CL may present a toxic risk and some may contain heavy metals or other dangers, so additional information will be needed to assess risk.